1840s: Astronomy

-Mechanical engineering

 Photography

 The 1840s saw the rise of the Daguerreotype.
 Introduced in 1839, the Daguerreotype was the first publicly announced photographic process and came into widespread use in the 1840s.
 Numerous events in the 1840s were captured by photography for the first time with the use of the Daguerreotype.
 A number of daguerreotypes were taken of the occupation of Saltillo during the Mexican–American War, in 1847 by an unknown photographer.
 These photographs stand as the first ever photos of warfare in history.